encse/secchallenge2022/misc/g-o-a-t/solution/README.md

 extracting frame 2 of 428
 ...
 ```
-Grab a ☕ until it works.
+Grab a ☕ until it completes.

 Looking at the file sizes one of them stands out, frame 129 is somewhat bigger than the rest.
 I ran a versatile staganography tool called [zsteg](https://github.com/zed-0xff/zsteg) on it: